ryuichiueda/raspimouse_cartographer/README.md

 Please push the front button.
 When the left side LED goes dark, the following files are saved:

 * a map with the pgm format,
-* a trajectory record with the tsv format, and
+* some trajectory record files with the tsv format, and
 * a bag file with the protocol buffer format.

 After that, all of the nodes halt.